larspontoppidan/clipboard-files/README.md

 - `cpaste` Paste from clipboard to the current dir
 - `cshow` Show files on clipboard
 - `cclear` Clear clipboard without any file operations
+- `. ccd` cd to the dir of the 1st file on clipboard
 - `clipboard-files` Show help

 ## Example